 In this study, I relate administrators' mid-year, formative evaluations of teachers to a variety of subsequent personnel decisions, including teacher dismissals, voluntary teacher resignations, administrators' identification of likely candidates for future promotions, and administrators' actual promotion of teachers to different school leadership roles.
-I investigate these administrator practices in a district that is characterized by a high degree of local autonomy over personnel management decisions, and where administrators structured their formative evaluations around an unusually detailed set of standards regarding key desired teacher skills and behaviors.
+I investigate these administrator practices in an urban charter school district that is characterized by a high degree of local autonomy over personnel management decisions, and where administrators structured their formative evaluations around an unusually detailed set of standards regarding key desired teacher skills and behaviors.
 Moreover, while some previous research has linked principals' subjective evaluations of teachers to dismissal decisions, this is the first study to relate subjective evaluations to teacher promotions to distinct roles in schools.
-I also provide additional validation of the administrators' evaluations of staff by relating them to alternative teacher performance measures collected after the evaluations occurred.
+Due to data and sample size limitations, I am unable to provide a robust test for associations between individual teachers' ratings and their value added to student achievement.
+However, I provide additional corroboration of the information contained in administrators' evaluations of staff by relating them to alternative teacher performance measures collected after the evaluations occurred.
 These characteristics of the study facilitate a particularly credible and informative investigation into administrators' enacted personnel management priorities.
 I specifically address the following questions of interest:

-- 1. Do formative mid-year teacher evaluations in this district meaningfully differentiate teacher performance, both within and across individual schools? - 2.
-Do overall ratings on the formative mid-year teacher evaluations predict subsequent dismissal and promotion decisions by administrators? - 3.
-Are there coherent and distinct factors within administrators' evaluations of teachers that reflect different aspects of teachers' performance?
+1. Do formative mid-year teacher evaluations in this charter district meaningfully differentiate teacher performance, both within and across individual schools?

+2. Do overall ratings on the formative mid-year teacher evaluations predict subsequent dismissal and promotion decisions by administrators?

-- 4. Do different factors from the evaluations predict different types of personnel decisions or anticipated personnel decisions? - 5.
+- 3. Are there coherent and distinct factors within administrators' evaluations of teachers that reflect different aspects of teachers' performance? - 4.
+Do different factors from the evaluations predict different types of personnel decisions or anticipated personnel decisions? - 5.
 Do the formative evaluations predict alternative measures of teacher performance including student and parent ratings of teachers - either in the same school year or in a future school year?

-I find that formative mid-year ratings in this district clearly differentiate between teachers and are strongly associated with administrators' end-of-year dismissal and promotion decisions.
+I find that formative mid-year ratings in this charter district clearly differentiate between teachers and are strongly associated with administrators' end-of-year dismissal and promotion decisions.
 Evaluation ratings also predict alternative teacher performance measures in the same and future school years.
 I use an exploratory factor analysis to identify four distinct components of administrators' feedback to teachers and show that different components predict different types of personnel decisions and teacher performance measures in schools.
 The results offer new insight into administrator decision-making, and suggest the importance of accounting for multiple aspects of teachers' work in evaluation systems that are meant to inform multiple types of personnel decisions.